Mushroom Soup without Heavy Cream

 This version leans into what mushrooms already do well.
 When you give them time to brown properly, they release a depth of flavor that feels rich all on its own.
 A quick flour roux builds body, vegetable broth keeps it clean, and just a splash of milk softens the edges without weighing it down.

-The soy sauce might seem small, but it’s important.
-It quietly amplifies the umami and makes the whole bowl taste fuller and more balanced.
+The soy sauce might seem small, but it's important.
+It subtly enhances the umami and makes the entire bowl taste fuller and more balanced.

 If you enjoy this lighter approach, you might also like Rustic Mushroom Soup with Thyme and White Wine, or something heartier like Comforting Chicken & Rice Soup (No Mushy Rice).
 And if mushrooms are your thing, don't miss the Simple Sautéed Mushroom Toasts - a great companion to a bowl like this.